kermage/generator-themeplate/README.md

 - Specifies to serve the minified assets
 - Line is in the theme's `functions.php` file

-#### 3. Move out the plugin folder inside the theme

-- Standard and default path at `wp-content/plugins`
-- Plugin folder is named the same with the theme folder

 ## License

 Copyright &copy; 2024 [Gene Alyson Fortunado Torcende](https://github.com/kermage)